awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **variables**
 The environment variables that will be present in the build environment\.
 See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.
 **privileged\-mode**
-Optional\.
 A Boolean value that indicates whether to run the Docker daemon inside a Docker container\.
 Set to `true` only if the build project is used to build Docker images\.
 Otherwise, a build that attempts to interact with the Docker daemon fails\.
 The default setting is `false`\.
 **type**
-Optional\.
-The identifier of the environment type to use for the task\.
+The identifier of the environment type to use for these tasks\.
 See **Environment Type** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.

 **dynamic**
 The dynamic properties define the build matrix\.
 **buildspec**
 Optional\.
-An array that contains the path and file name of the buildspec files to use for these tasks\.
+An array that contains the path and file names of the buildspec files to use for these tasks\.
+If this parameter is not specified, the current buildspec file is used\.
 **env**
 Optional\.
-The build environment overrides for the task\.
+The build environment overrides for these tasks\.
 **compute\-type**
-An array that containbs the identifiers of the compute types to use for these tasks\.
+An array that contains the identifiers of the compute types to use for these tasks\.
 See **computeType** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.
 **image**
-Optional\.
 An array that contains the identifiers of the images to use for these tasks\.
 See **Image identifier** in [Docker images provided by CodeBuild](build-env-ref-available.md) for possible values\.
 **variables**
 An array that contains the environment variables that will be present in the build environments for these tasks\.
 See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.